Factbox: Where Charles Manson's cult followers are now

 Here is what has become of several of the members of Manson’s cult:

 * Charles “Tex” Watson, 71, described himself as Manson’s “right hand man.”
 On Aug.
-9, 1969, he and three female accomplices murdered actress Sharon Tate and four visitors at her Beverly Hills home.
-The following night, they killed a couple, Leno and Rosemary LaBianca, at their Los Angeles home.
+9, 1969, he and two female accomplices murdered actress Sharon Tate and four visitors at her Beverly Hills home.
+The following night, he and two women killed a couple, Leno and Rosemary LaBianca, at their Los Angeles home.
 Watson remains in prison in California after repeatedly being denied parole.
 He became a minister in 1981, taking a path similar to some other ex-Manson Family members who also turned to Christianity.

 * Susan Atkins, who took part in several of the slayings including those at the Tate residence and who wrote “Pig” in blood on a house wall, died of brain cancer in a California prison in 2009 at age 61.
 Atkins had been denied a request to be freed on parole as the fatal illness took hold.